fivetran/self-hosted-analytics-js/demo/simple/README.md

     first.parentNode.insertBefore(script, first);
     analytics._loadOptions = options;
     ```
-    And replace `PASTE YOUR FIVETRAN WEBHOOK URL HERE` with your Fivetran Segment webhook url.
+    And replace `PASTE YOUR COLLECTOR URL HERE` with the url where you want events to be sent.
 3. Done.
-Now you can track anything with `analytics.js` and Fivetran.
+Now you can track anything with `analytics.js`.
 To read more, please, look at Segment Analytics docs: https://segment.com/docs/sources/website/analytics.js/